emanualjade/test-openapi/README.md

 - the
   [response's](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#responseObject) `schema` and `headers` OpenAPI properties are used to validate the HTTP response (`validate.status|body|headers`)
-  - the task will also validate that the status code is among the ones described in the OpenAPI definition

 OpenAPI schemas can use the following extensions: